shihankanungo/shihankanungo.github.io/india-trip.md

 5PM: Shihan had a wonderful violin session.
 He is now complaining that a single hour is too short.
 I told him that if he feels the same way for a month then we can increase to 1.5 hours and do a bit less of SJSU coursework.
 Now looking forward to meeting
 Geneson at 6PM.
 Shihan made yet another mini-breakthrough in _G_ so all the more exciting.

-### Day 1: Thu Mar 27 (10 days to go)

-Shihan is already bereft the moment we step inside the house, having dropped off his beloved mama at the airport.
-A few minutes later, he recovers enough to pull off an inredibly virtuosic violin practice session.
-I am seriously w-o-w-e-d.

-It is 430PM: UAE226/EK226 is about to take off; landing 740PM PT at Dubai. we are getting _chicken samosas_ from **Zareen's** as a snack.
-Might order pizza for dinner.
-Ended up getting _sweetgreen_ salads.

-Shihan is **obsessed** with his watch!!

-630PM: finished dinner. shihan has brushed and changed and is now on his MPK Mini Plus. he is excited about sampling Phoebe Bridger's cover of Metallica's _Nothing Else Matters_. \[ [Spotify](https://open.spotify.com/track/1guCON9841cQwAlbNplLsY?si=90152dbdb5b94e54) \]

-8PM: Put Shihan to bed.
-He spent his entire bedtime admiring his watch.
-No reading or music today :)
-I will be watching tennis: Jessica Pegula plays Alex Eala, a teenager from Phillipines, in the SF of Miami Open.
-Earlier, Djokovic beat Korda to book a spot in the Semi Final.

-1130PM: Going to bed.
-Pegula won!
-After the match I did some background reading on Shihan's PRIMES-USA project (the one with Arun).
-His paper looks really good!!